rajag0pal/FaceMaskDetector/README.md

 # ![Static Badge](https://img.shields.io/badge/nvidia-grey?logo=nvidia) Local NVIDIA GPU Setup

-If you have a GPU hardware component in your local machine, make sure you have the one that has **CUDA** support.
+If you have a GPU hardware component in your local machine, make sure that you have the one that has **CUDA** support.
 CUDA stands for Compute Unified Device Architecture, which is a parallel computing platform and API model developed by Nvidia. <br>
-To know the list of CUDA enabled NVIDAI GPUs, check this link. https://developer.nvidia.com/cuda-gpus
+To know the list of CUDA enabled NVIDIA GPUs, check this link. https://developer.nvidia.com/cuda-gpus

 ![image](https://github.com/rajag0pal/FaceMaskDetector/assets/80576855/c084b2db-c32d-4680-b95b-765aae374199)